Do you ever find yourself stuck wondering if this goes with that?

 Within every category—shirts, pants, shoes, outerwear—clothes are listed in order of formality, from least to most formal.

-Clothes on either end of the spectrum are more obvious—a T-shirt is clearly casual, a tuxedo shirt is clearly formal—it just gets confusing somewhere in the middle.
+Clothes on either end of the spectrum are more obvious—a T-shirt is clearly informal—it just gets confusing somewhere in the middle.

 Now that you have these as a reference, you’ll never wonder how casual or formal something is.